4 Types Of Eagles in Florida (With Pictures)

 - Avoid nests and protected areas to keep them safe.

-- Don’t use drones because they can disturb birds and are often banned.
+- Don’t use drones.
+They can disturb nesting bald eagles in Florida and are often banned in their habitats.

 Following these rules helps protect Florida’s eagles.
 It also supports the state’s efforts in ecotourism.
 By being mindful, we encourage others to do the same.